Chipotle Mexican Grill Inc.

 Moat Analysis

-WideCMG's throughput process power, aspirational brand, procurement scale, and 40M-member loyalty data asset drive an exceptional +26pp ROIC-WACC spread.
+WideCMG's brand, throughput process power, procurement scale, and 40M-member loyalty data asset generate a +26pp ROIC-WACC spread.

 Bull Case